Sewer56/struct-compression-analyzer/format-schema.md

       - `%02d` - zero-padded decimal
       - `%s` - string
   - `labels` can provide meaningful names for specific values
+- `compare_groups`: Custom group comparisons
+  - This feature allows you to compare fields (or groups) against each other.
+  - A common use case is to compare a struct, or sub struct against its inner components.
+    - This allows you to compare `structure of array` vs `array of structure` very easily.
+  - `group_1` is used as baseline, while `group_2` is compared against it.

 ### Conditional Offsets